+Module credits 8.00

+NQF Level 05

 Service modules Faculty of Engineering, Built Environment and Information Technology

+Prerequisites No prerequisites.

+Language of tuition Module is presented in English

 Department Afrikaans

 Humanities: Text, culture and communication

 Successful communication of ideas, values and traditions depends on understanding both the literal and implied meanings of texts.
 In this module students are introduced to a variety of texts, including original literary and visual texts, with a view to developing an understanding of how textual meanings have been constructed and negotiated over time.
 Students are encouraged to understand themselves as products of - and participants in - these traditions, ideas and values.
 Appropriate examples will be drawn from, among others, the Enlightenment, Modernism, Existentialism, Postmodernism and Post-colonialism.